quadratichq/quadratic/DEVELOPMENT.md

 ## Local Environment Setup

 Now that dependencies are installed, all you need to do is run `node dev` to bring up the all services.
-INvoke `node run --help` for information on how to use this script, as you can use it to watch individual (or groups of) services during development.
+Invoke `node run --help` for information on how to use this script, as you can use it to watch individual (or groups of) services during development.
 See the [Using node dev](Using-node-dev) section for more more information.